tomasilluminati/FuzzX/README.md

 - Option to add cookies to requests.
 - Option to add Custom Headers to requests.
 - Authentication support with username and password (HTTPBasicAuth).
+- Allow or disallow redirections.
+- Set a timeout for HTTP requests in seconds.
+- Check the authenticity of the SSL certificate on the server.